agonper/ember-jquery-mobile/README.md

 * `jqm-anchor`: wraps jQuery Mobile anchor (link).
 See [button-markup](http://demos.jquerymobile.com/1.4.5/button-markup/)
 * `jqm-button`: wraps jQuery Mobile button.
 See [button-markup](http://demos.jquerymobile.com/1.4.5/button-markup/)
 * `jqm-textinput`: wraps jQuery Mobile normal Text Input.
 This lets you create text inputs, checkboxes, radio buttons, etc for more see [textinput](http://demos.jquerymobile.com/1.4.5/textinput/) **CAUTION!
 Do not use this to generate a text area, instead use jqm-textarea**.
 Extends Ember.TextField
 * `jqm-fileinput`: wraps jQuery Mobile file Input.
-This lets you obtain files from the user computer for more see [textinput](http://demos.jquerymobile.com/1.4.5/textinput/) **CAUTION!
-Do not use this to generate a text area, instead use jqm-textarea**.
-Extends Ember.TextField
+This lets you obtain files from the user computer for more see [textinput](http://demos.jquerymobile.com/1.4.5/textinput/).
+Extends jqm-textinput
 * `jqm-textarea`: wraps jQuery Mobile text area (Text Input).
 See [textinput](http://demos.jquerymobile.com/1.4.5/textinput/).
 This extends Ember.TextArea, this is why both input components are detached
 * `jqm-slider`: wraps jQuery Mobile Slider component, it maintains its special properties and behavior, see [slider](http://demos.jquerymobile.com/1.4.5/slider/).
 Also extends Ember.TextInput
 * `jqm-select`: wraps jQuery Mobile select menu.
 See [selectmenu](http://demos.jquerymobile.com/1.4.5/selectmenu/)